Career Change Ahead: A Step-by-Step Guide to Quitting Your Job Like a Pro

 Step 3: Choose Your Words Wisely

-Step 4: Avoid Saying Things that You Might Regret
+Step 4: Avoid Saying Things That You Might Regret

 Step 5: Submit Your Resignation Letter